fssjh02/MultiCapDx/README.md

 If this code is used in a scientific publication, please cite:

-Multicap Dx Web UI & Backend
+MultiCapDx Web UI & Backend
 Source code available at: https://github.com/fssjh02/MultiCapDx